stratumn/sdk-js/README.md

 ### :floppy_disk: Handling files

-When providing a `data` object in an action (via `newTrace`, `appendLink` etc.), you can embed files that will automatically be uploaded for you.
-We provide two ways for embedding files, depending on the platform you app is running.
+When providing a `data` object in an action (via `newTrace`, `appendLink` etc.), you can embed files that will automatically be uploaded and encrypted for you.
+We provide two ways for embedding files, depending on the platform your app is running.

 In NodeJs, here is how you would do it: